-Cheap vs. Expensive Shampoo
+Affordable vs. Expensive Shampoo

 Picking a Shampoo for Your Hair Type

-Hair type matters when picking a shampoo.
+Just as skin type matters when picking a face mask, hair type matters when picking a shampoo.
 Here's a breakdown.

 - Fine hair: Thinner hair tends to get oily fast.
 Avoid creamy shampoos and look for clear formulas instead.
 Gentle and volumizing daily shampoos are good bets.

 - Frizzy hair: If you're forever dealing with frizz and flyaways, your secret to softer hair is actually more in the conditioner than the shampoo.
-Try a one-two punch of Living Proof No Frizz Shampoo ($27) and Conditioner ($27).

 What Is the No-Poo Method?